jfaa-josh/stock-ops/README.md

 1. **Clone the Repository**

-   Clone the repository using the SSH URL provided by the GitLab interface.
+   Clone the repository using the SSH URL provided by the GitHub interface.
 Make sure you check out the main branch:

-   - `git clone git@gitlab.example.com:your-group/your-repo.git`
+   - `git clone git@github.com:your-username/your-repo.git`
    - `git checkout main`

 1. **Create a Local Development Environment**

-   - Set up a local development environment using `uv venv` in the root of the directory.
+   - Set up a local development environment using `uv venv .<NAME>` in the root of the directory.

    - Source the virtual environment
    - Install packages from `uv.lock`: `uv sync`